BenyAlbatross/tp/docs/DeveloperGuide.md

 ### Deleting an internship

+Test case 1: Delete an internship at index 2
+- Actions:
+  - Add 3 internships with varying details.
+Then, execute the command `list`.
+  - Then, execute the command `delete 2`.
+  - Then, execute the command `list`.
+- Expected:
+  - When `list` is executed for the first time, all 3 internships are displayed in the order they were added.
+  - When `list` is executed for the second time, only the first and third internship added are displayed in the order they were added.
+The second internship added is no longer displayed.

 ### Listing and sorting all internships

 Test case 1: List all internships in the order they were added